 In short, money is flowing out of those virtual-based pandemic stocks... and back into the stocks that operate in the physical world.

 Now...
-Money is Flowing Back Into Stocks That Drive the Physical Economy
+Money Is Flowing Back Into Stocks That Drive the Physical Economy

 Energy stocks are a good example.

 As the economy comes back online... people are driving more.
 Airlines are scheduling more flights.
-The economy is ramping up in terms of shipping, manufacturing, and transportation.
+The economy is ramping up in terms of shipping, manufacturing and transportation.

 As a result, energy stocks have been some of the best performers.